gedefili/azure-naming/CONTRIBUTING.md

 * Follow the file headers format used in existing modules.
 * Add docstrings and inline comments for complex logic.
-* Keep functions SOLID and DRY — extract shared logic to `utils/`.
+* Keep functions SOLID and DRY — extract shared logic to `core/` or `adapters/` as appropriate.
 * Ensure RBAC is enforced using the `auth.check_access()` helper.
 * Add/update docs as needed in `docs/`.